 Universal Robotics, Inc. was founded as a holding company in 2001.
 The core intellectual property (IP) was invented by Dr. Alan Peters, a professor at Vanderbilt University, in collaboration with NASA and the Department of Defense DARPA program.
 Alan’s brother, David, a motion picture producer in Hollywood, was experienced in the monetization of IP and starting new ventures.
 He recognized the market potential in the invention.
 Over six years Alan built and vetted his idea on NASA’s humanoid robot, Robonaut.
 With a fundable demonstration in hand, David quickly raised and closed a round of financing in 2007, launching the company in Nashville, TN in early 2008.

 The core software technology is designed to function as a “brain” for actuated machines.
-Universal spent the first four years as a Skunk Works developing a software platform capable of handling the range of behaviors the system would require to mimic the actions of semi-skilled manual labor on supply chains.
-This effort secured company ownership of the platform IP.
+Universal spent the first four years developing a software platform capable of handling the range of behaviors the system would require to mimic the actions of semi-skilled manual labor on supply chains.
+This effort secured company ownership of the platform intellectual property.

 Beginning in 2013 the company built a system integration division within the company to begin providing full turnkey solutions directly to end users.
 This team runs concurrent with the software development team, providing additional services for the customers.

 In 2016, the Neocortex Goods to Robot Cell was introduced.
 It is the first plug-and-play AI-based robot cell targeting high-mix / high-volume applications scaled to a human form factor.
 The deep-learning Cell blends the ease of use of collaborative robots with speed and strength of industrial robots.

 In 2017, Universal Logic Inc. was formed to bring these general-purpose artificial intelligence products to market.